apache/dolphinscheduler/docs/docs/en/guide/resource/configuration.md

 Configure `api-server/conf/common.properties` and `worker-server/conf/common.properties` as follows:

 - Change `resource.storage.upload.base.path` to your local directory path.
-Please make sure the `tenant resource.hdfs.root.user` has read and write permissions for `resource.storage.upload.base.path`, e,g. `/tmp/storage/dolphinscheduler`. `DolphinScheduler` will create the directory you configure if it does not exist.
+Please make sure the `tenant resource.hdfs.root.user` has read and write permissions for `resource.storage.upload.base.path`, e,g. `/tmp/dolphinscheduler`. `DolphinScheduler` will create the directory you configure if it does not exist.
 - Modify `resource.storage.type=HDFS` and `resource.hdfs.fs.defaultFS=file:///`.

+> NOTE: Please modify the value of `resource.storage.upload.base.path` if you do not want to use the default value as the base path.

 ## Use HDFS or Remote Object Storage